CUH Logo

 Patient information A-Z

-This leaflet has been written to help you understand the TENS machine.
+This leaflet aims to help you understand the TENS machine.
 We want you to feel confident about using the machine and we hope this leaflet answers most of your questions.

-It is a small portable battery operated machine consisting of three major parts.
+A TENS machine is a small portable battery-operated device consisting of three parts:

 How does it work?